FlowHero/PFE/README.md

 Communication using IKE always begins with *IKE_SA_INIT* and *IKE_AUTH* exchanges.
 These initial exchanges normally consist of four messages, though in some scenarios that number can grow

 ### NAT-T

+Why use NAT-T ?
+    - because ESP protocol port number is 50 and doesn't support port address translation
+    - NAT-T allows IKEv2 to work through NAT devices by encapsulating IKEv2 traffic within UDP packets.
+This encapsulation helps maintain consistent IP addresses within the VPN packets, making it possible for the VPN connection to traverse NAT boundaries.

+The detection of NAT-T is based on the NAT_DETECTION_SOURCE_IP and NAT_DETECTION_DESTINATION_IP notifications sent in the `IKE_SA_INIT` exchange that contain source and destination IP address hashes, respectively.

 In most cases, the IPSec device is also the gateway for your LAN, so there is probably a NAT configuration.
 Traffic is checked for NAT before it is checked for IPSec [NAT Order of Operation], so make sure that traffic that should be forwarded with IPSec is not NATted for outside world.

+Not all VPNs support NAT across the VPN.
+When they do, it's a feature called NAT-T

+single device to internet via VPN : no worries connect 2 networks together : pay attention to NAT-T

 ### IKE_SA_INIT